Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Summary and mean field modelling

 in the case of truncated interactions between charges.

 This estimate can be improved upon by examining larger clusters.
-Indeed, including next nearest neighbours in the cluster, the presence of blocked directions leads to a small correction to the finite size scaling exponent in the case of CSI, while it remains unchanged for the CM:
+Indeed, including next-nearest neighbours in the cluster, the presence of blocked directions leads to a small correction to the finite size scaling exponent in the case of CSI, as shown in Appendix~\ref{app:finite-size-exponents}, while it remains unchanged for the CM:

-These exponents are consistent with the values $\nu=2.46(1)$ and $\nu=2.28(2)$ obtained in the spinful and Coulomb gas simulations, respectively.
-Note that the absolute values of $\mc{R}$ and $\mc{K}$ differ substantially between CSI and the CM due to the presence of blocked directions in the former, but their \emph{ratio} remains essentially constant.
+These exponents are consistent with the values $\nu=2.46(1)$ and $\nu=2.28(2)$ obtained from the Monte Carlo data in Figs.~\ref{fig: plateau scaling} and~\ref{fig:nc-plateau-scaling-charges}, respectively.
+Note that the absolute values of $\mc{R}$ and $\mc{K}$ differ substantially between CSI and the CM due to the presence of blocked directions in the former, but their \emph{ratio} remains essentially the same.

 We are now able to understand why the spinful and charge descriptions exhibit quantitatively similar behaviour.
 In both cases, the charges exhibit diffusive motion (until they become nearest neighbours, at which point they deterministically annihilate).
 The numerical results suggest that the annealed (random) blocked directions do not significantly affect the diffusive motion of the charges, and therefore do not alter the form of the decay of the free monopole density.
 This is because the motion of monopoles across the system (i.e., beyond nearest-neighbour separation) is not subject to any energetic bias controlling the direction of their motion.
 Hence, the insertion of blocked directions at random has little effect on the purely random motion of charges when averaged over histories---no monopoles are instantaneously pinned due to blocking.
-The free monopole density therefore decays as $1/t$ in both cases and we get a vanishing plateau in the thermodynamic limit.
-Further, the value of $\nu$ is set by the ratio of the rates of radioactive decay to free monopole decay, which is common to both descriptions, up to small corrections which result from the impact of blocked directions on the microscopic annihilation process.
+This is also evidence of the fact that entropic interactions in CSI due to the underlying spins do not play a significant role in the evolution of the monopole density following a thermal quench.
+The free monopole density decays as $1/t$ in both CSI and the CM with truncated interactions, and we consequently obtain a vanishing plateau in the thermodynamic limit.
+Further, the value of $\nu$ is set by the ratio of the rates of monopole-assisted decay to free monopole annihilation, which is common to both descriptions, up to small corrections which result from the impact of blocked directions on the microscopic annihilation process.

-\subsection{Long-range coulomb interactions}
+\subsection{Long-range Coulomb interactions}